 - flexibility to make last minute changes as needed to reduce exposure to crowded situations and maintain the continuity of your experience

-Here's a list of potential resources to get information on the state of travel.
+Here's a list of potential resources to get information on the state of travel in Peru.
 Available to most people online:

 - your government embassy and official state department websites usually have travel alerts.